filippoberti2020/philip-blog/content/blog/privacy-security.md

 Prefer using Linux distributions over proprietary operating systems like Windows or MacOS.
 Linux distributions offer greater transparency, customization options, and security features.
 With Linux, you have more control over your system and can reduce reliance on closed-source software that may compromise privacy and security.

+## Additional Privacy and Security Measures

+In addition to the previously mentioned measures, there are further steps you can take to enhance your privacy and security online:

+### Authentication Apps

+Prefer Authy over Google Authenticator because it allows for encrypted cloud backups and supports multi-device access.
+Unlike Google Authenticator, which lacks a recovery or restore mode, using Authy ensures you won't lose access to all your accounts in the event of theft, loss, or device breakage.

+### Yubikey Authentication

+Activate a pair of Yubikeys for your most sensitive accounts (such as Google, various exchanges, online banking, and Bitwarden).
+Ensure they are identical, with one serving as a backup for the other.
+For example, keep one Yubikey with you and store the other in a safe deposit box, or keep one at home and the other at a trusted location.

+### Avoid Phone Numbers for Authentication

+Avoid using phone numbers as targets for authentication codes unless absolutely necessary.
+Instead, seek alternatives for important services to minimize reliance on potentially compromised phone numbers.

+### Full Disk Encryption

+Encrypt the entire disk of your operating system, not just individual partitions or the bootloader.
+Without this precaution, anyone with physical access to your machines could access sensitive data, including browser profiles and online logins.
+Even laptops with soldered SSDs are not secure, as opening the chassis and directly reading data from the memory module has become an inexpensive procedure.

+### Encrypted USB Drive with VeraCrypt

+Prepare a USB drive containing an encrypted volume created with VeraCrypt.
+Inside the volume (unlocked with VeraCrypt software using a single password split between two secure locations), store essential items such as the Authy master password (for backup account restoration), encrypted BitWarden backups, and smartphone PIN.
+Keep the USB drive in a safe deposit box or equally secure location.

+By implementing these additional measures, you can further bolster your privacy and security online, ensuring greater protection of your personal information and digital assets.

+**Note:**
+*It's essential to securely manage and store passwords and encryption keys to prevent unauthorized access.*

 ## Conclusion

 In an era of pervasive digital surveillance and data collection, safeguarding privacy and security is paramount.
 By implementing the recommendations outlined in this guide, individuals can take proactive steps to protect their personal information and online activities.
 Whether adopting basic privacy measures or embracing advanced techniques, prioritizing privacy and security is essential in maintaining control over digital identities and data.